BAJAJ FINSERV DIRECT LIMITED

 • Property, plant, and equipment (PPE)

-• Intangible assets (like patents and goodwill)
+• Intangible assets such as patents or goodwill

 • Long-term investments